Skip to content

 Studies AI and surveillance in local US policing; connects research to civilian oversight policy.

-Aayan Agarwal · Abby Sabella · Annabel Brown · Chatanya Sarin · Henry Kiracofe · Mackenzie Huryn · Tejasvi "Teju" Nallagundla · Ashley Hung
+Aayan Agarwal · Abby Sabella · Annabel Brown · Chatanya Sarin · Henry Kiracofe · Mackenzie Huryn · Tejasvi Nallagundla · Ashley Hung

 Forecasting AI Risks and Impacts on the Workforce (FAIRWORK) 29 contributors